Layer Sharding for Large‑Scale Training with Muon

 Muon has a larger overhead than Adam

 The final test of an optimizer is how fast you can achieve a given loss.
-Traditionally, we think of this in terms of tokens, or analogously, flops, and Muon indeed uses fewer tokens or flops to get that loss.
+Traditionally, we think of this in terms of tokens (or flops), and Muon indeed uses fewer tokens or flops to get that loss.
 However, the true cost of training a model is hours of compute.
-With Muon, you can use larger batches, and while at small scale you might not notice it, at large scale you can achieve significantly better MFU when you increase the batch size.
+With Muon, you can use larger batches and achieve significantly better MFU at large scale.

 However, Muon requires significantly more calculations for parameter updates than Adam, and in some configurations, this cost can be a significant portion of the total training time.

-Suppose we have a tensor X with dimensions (L, P, Q) where L is the number of layers and P and Q are the "in" and "out" dimensions of the weights.
-For the largest weight tensors (the MLP weights), P and Q are the model dimension d and 4d, respectively.
-We want to compute the following (omitting several elementwise operations that are not expensive):
+Suppose we have a tensor X with dimensions (L, P, Q) where L is the number of layers and P and Q are the “in” and “out” dimensions of the weights.
+For the largest weight tensors (MLP weights), P and Q are the model dimension d and 4d, respectively.
+We want to compute the following (omitting several cheap elementwise ops):

 for _ in range(5):